bneijt/clustercute/README.md

 -------------------------

 Simple password based execute on multiple SSH hosts.
-If you need this, you know you should have opted for something like Salt, Chef Puppet, or the likes.
+If you need this, you know you should have opted for something like [Salt](https://github.com/saltstack), Chef, Puppet, or the likes.

 However, it was still fun to write, so there you go.

     clustercute <file with hosts and commands>